BootleggersROM/manifest/README.md

 	(where it says device, it's your device codename)

+Sidenote: You can use `brunch device` or use the following commands too.

+	source build/envsetup.sh
+	lunch bootleg_device-userdebug
+	mka bacon -jxxxxx

+	(where it says device, it's your device codename.
+And you can use mka bacon or mka bootleg, it's all up to you.)

-Also, a sidenote: This is explained on the updater-script but just to clarify: Unshishufied builds are UNOFFICIAL.
+Also, as another sidenote: This is explained on the updater-script but just to clarify: Unshishufied builds are UNOFFICIAL.

 Help from other devices